Joe Biden: ‘Unhinged’ Donald Trump Has ‘Indicted Himself By His Own Statements’

 The lead has started to melt away, however, and the Democratic primary now appears to be a three-way race between Biden, Bernie Sanders, and Elizabeth Warren.

-Furthermore, donors appear to be abandoning the former vice president — he raised only $15 million in the third quarter, which put him behind Sanders, Warren, and Pete Buttigieg.
+Furthermore, donors appear to be abandoning the former vice president; he raised only $15 million in the third quarter, which put him behind Sanders, Warren, and Pete Buttigieg.

 I’m not surprised President Trump asked foreign governments for help to beat me and that his special interest friends are spending millions to attack me.